tokend/knowledge-base/tech/guides/admin_management.md

-Identity - weights of admins with the same identities are not being summed up in case of multi-signature Weight - weight determines how important admin’s sign is Signer type - desired access policies
+Identity - weights of admins with the same identities are not being summed up in case of multi-signature Weight - weight determines how important admin’s sign is Signer type - desired access policies, here's the list of [signer types](/technical-details/key-entities/signer#signer-types)

        async function addAdmin () {
           const signer = {